aaccurso/aaccurso.github.io/about.md

 ### Machupichu, Perú

-One of the most challenging trips of my life.
+The most challenging trip of my life.

 Together with 5 more friends, we walked the **4-day Inca Trail to Machupichu**.